NBDZ/dbnorm/README.md

 > - emvd

-This function allows you to estimate missing values in the forms of Zero values and/or NA values by the lowest detected value in the entire experiment.
+This function allows you to estimate missing values (Zero or/and NA values) by the lowest detected value in the entire experiment.

 ```
 df<-data[-1] #keep data matrix by removing batch level in the first column